Firmware for the OpenTherm Gateway

 Application Note AN851.

-There are two methods to enter self programming mode:
+There are three methods to enter self programming mode:

 In response to either of these events, the firmware transmits an <ETX>

 character.
 If no serial input is received within one second, or the first